couchbase-examples/rag-demo-llama-index/README.md

   #### Index Definition

-  Here, we are creating the index `pdf_search` on the documents in the `docs` collection within the `shared` scope in the bucket `pdf-docs`.
+  Here, we are creating the index `pdf_search` on the documents in the `docs` collection within the `shared` scope in the bucket `pdf_docs`.
 The Vector field is set to `embeddings` with 1536 dimensions and the text field set to `text`.
 We are also indexing and storing all the fields under `metadata` in the document as a dynamic mapping to account for varying document structures.
 The similarity metric is set to `dot_product`.
 If there is a change in these parameters, please adapt the index accordingly.

   ```
   {